virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 		}
 }
 ```
-There are two possible ways to define a nodeType:
+There are two possible ways to define a `nodeType`:
 ```
 "nodeType": ["..."] - to set the required nodeTypes in array